FDA approved for more than 25 years

 While the transplanted hairs may still appear sparse at this stage, some early growth may become visible.

-Hair Transplant After 1 Month
+Hair Transplant Recovery After 1 Month

 The initial growth phase begins during this time, and you may notice new hair starting to emerge from the transplanted follicles.
 Hair growth is usually thin and uneven during this stage, but it gradually improves over time.